-- 1. Right-click the Certificates folder and select Create Certificate....
-A dialog box opens. - In the folder view, click local, and then click Save certificate here.
+1. Right-click the Certificates folder and select Create Certificate....
+A dialog box opens.

+2. In the folder view, click local, and then click Save certificate here.
 (Create a local folder in your workspace if you do not already have one.)
-Keil[®] Studio Cloud saves an X 509 certificate and RSA key pair in the folder.

-Keil[®] Studio Cloud saves an X.509 certificate and RSA key pair in the folder.
+Keil® Studio Cloud saves an X.509 certificate and RSA key pair in the folder.